icerui11/DHU-project/report/2025work/DHU_related/DHU for discuss.md

 I've reviewed the document section between "11.
 Compression" and "12.
 Time Synchronization" in detail.

 Regarding the time synchronization approach, I can confirm this should not pose any problems for the DHU hardware.
 The FPGA will only need to route TC and TM messages as specified, and we simply need to verify the FPGA router's timecode forwarding functionality in our upcoming tests.

 For the channel dataset, having the basic spatial and spectral dimensions along with the bitwidth data is sufficient.

 My main question remains regarding D0 and D1 (data ID and sequence).
 I agree with the SWICD's point that these values cannot simply be placed at the beginning of each packet.
 As I mentioned in my MD document comments, when adding these D0 and D1 values to the science data for compression, we need to ensure that the product of the three-dimensional data accurately matches the input data quantity.

 I've updated the MD document with additional comments and questions that we should discuss in our next disccussion.

 Best regards,

+response to email

+I have provided detailed answers to your questions in the attachment.

+Regarding the packet size, it has no impact on the compression core.
+My understanding is that VenSpec-U has 2048 bands.
+Due to the packet size limitation, where each packet can only be 2 Kbytes, only half a line of data can be transmitted at a time.
+In practice, this does not affect the compressor functionality, as the compressor simply waits for the next sample.
+When a new sample arrives, the compressor continues processing until all samples have been received and the compression operation is completed.

+正因为compression core 只关心data size, 我需要更清晰的知道关于D0(data ID) and D1(sequence) 的具体设置，因为如果需要put data ID among the pixel 的话，这样是否会让compression raw image data size 变大呢？

+Precisely because the compression core only cares about data size, I need to understand more clearly the specific configuration of D0 (data ID) and D1 (sequence).
+If we need to put the data ID among the pixels, would this increase the raw image data size for compression?

+关于calibration data:

+- LR and HR calibration at the same time, yes.
+So both compression cores have to run at the same time. formally speaking, we “don't need” compression for dark cal. 什么意思